CartoDB/carto-vl-training/training-v2/07-zoom-based-styles.md

 ![no-zoom-styles](images/training-v2-07-no-zoom-styles.gif)

 We can make the points much easier to see at different zoom levels when we use CARTO VL's [scaled](https://carto.com/developers/carto-vl/reference/#cartoexpressionsscaled) expression.
-See more detail about it [in this guide](https://carto.com/developers/carto-vl/guides/zoom-based-styles/).
+Learn more about why and how you should use it [in this guide](https://carto.com/developers/carto-vl/guides/zoom-based-styles/).

 ### Create a Basic Map